 STEP 1: Build Your Team

-It’s great to have you in the community but it’s even better if you can invite your family, friends, neighbors, and others in your community that have an interest in doing more in life as a human being.
-All you need in the beginning is a small group, good if you can find a friend to join you but even better if you can find ten or even more to sign up to be Bike Scouts.
+It’s great to have you in the community but it’s even better if you can invite your family, friends, neighbors, and others in your community that have an interest in doing more while riding bicycles!
+All you need in the beginning is a small group.
+It’s good if you can find a friend to join you, but even better if you can find ten or even more to join your Bike Scouts team by signing up for the official Bike Scouts Facebook Group.
 There are no requirements and you won’t have any obligations, don’t worry.
 The main purpose for growing the membership of the Bike Scouts that are local to the communities were they ride (or even if they don’t ride bicycles, it’s perfectly fine!) is because one of the main goals of the Bike Scouts is to be able to connect to a network of local teams that can monitor and document natural disasters and other challenges in their communities as they happen.
 We track typhoons in the Philippines, for example, from the moment it makes landfall to the point of exit because this is only way that we can truly be able to respond to any need for help or assistance in our communities.
-If you have questions about this please feel free to post it on our group page, we’d be very happy to answer them!
+If you have questions please feel free to post them on our group page, we’d be very happy to answer them!

 STEP 2: Meet Your Team